Truth Discovery in Sequence Labels from Crowds: Experiments

 \subsubsection{Experimental Results}

 The results are summarized in Table \ref{table: real-world}.
 Comparing the strict metrics on the NER dataset and the PICO dataset, all methods perform better on the NER dataset.
-This is because PICO requires more domain knowledge in annotation, and thus the crowdworkers provide much noisier labels.
-Comparing relaxed metric on NER and PICO datasets, we observe higher performance gain on PICO dataset.
-This is because PICO dataset contains fewer number of labels comparing NER dataset.
+This is because PICO requires more domain knowledge in annotation, and thus the crowd workers provide much noisier labels.
+Comparing relaxed metrics on NER and PICO datasets, we observe higher performance gain on PICO dataset.
+This is because PICO dataset contains a fewer number of labels corresponding NER dataset.
 All the reported results are from the iteration at which the model converges\footnote{All the experiments are performed on the system with 2.6 GHz 6-Core Intel Core i7 processor and 16 GB memory.}.

-Among the baseline aggregation methods, MV achieves high precision but significantly lower recall, indicating that the workers tend to behave conservatively when annotating the corpus.
+Among the baseline aggregation methods, MV achieves high precision but significantly lower recall, indicating that the workers behave conservatively when annotating the corpus.
 HMM-crowd and BSC-seq models, in general, improve the results compared with MV by considering the workers' reliabilities.
 However, comparing these two baselines, BSC-seq outperforms HMM-crowd, indicating that the full Bayesian model can better capture the transitions among sequential labels.
-The optimization-based method OptSLA further improves on both HMM-crowd and BSC-seq showing that optimization-based approaches can better capture workers' reliabilities comparing statistical methods.
+The optimization-based method OptSLA further improves on HMM-crowd and BSC-seq, showing that optimization-based approaches can better capture workers' reliabilities compared to statistical methods.
 The proposed method $AggSLC$ further improves the results.
 It can be observed that $AggSLC$ outperforms the aggregation baselines on both the strict and the relaxed metrics in terms of F1 score on both datasets.